MY PERSONAL JOURNEY

 I have tried to remain objective regarding the artistic quality of the performances and have found to my delight, that nearly all the artists who landed a record contract during this period also had the talent to play their music on stage in an accurate, and often, superior manner.
 Of course, there are some exceptions but those are in the minority.

-These biographies are as up to date as possible but I realize that since many of these artists are still alive and performing, they are living breathing documents.
+These biographies are as up to date as possible but keeping up with the histories of over 1100 artists is a monumental effort.
+You will find some outdated information on this website but rest assured that I will continue to update these bios for as long as I am able.
 I also recognize that I may have some facts wrong and encourage any reader to contact me with corrections.
 In putting together the bios, I followed the generally accepted rules of historical research.

 First, find the indisputable facts like birthdate, record release dates, billboard chart rankings etc. Then, try to find two independent sources to verify life events whenever possible.
 I have relied on artist biographies and interviews, but cross check artist statements, which are often inflated or inaccurate, with second source news articles or interviews with other people, like bandmates, agents, producers, or musicologists.
 If I cannot find two sources, I have given preference to personal accounts.

 I have also used press clippings from venues where the artists were playing and any written information I could find about them.
 I have also tapped into as many artists personal web sites as I could find to document little known facts about their histories and to update what they are doing today.
-Finally, I got some information from album jackets and public released information publicizing the recording.
+Finally, I got some information from album jackets and public released information regarding the recording.
+Recently, I have discovered the in comparable value of AI and use and often use Gemini.
 In the end, the information has to fit the actual strict time line and any information that is in conflict with the time line has been not included.
 I have also tried very hard to stay away from gossip.

 In addition to the information about the recordings and the artists, I have documented every record that the artist has released, chart placements, and RIAA certifications.
-My sources for this information were Joel Whitburn’s The Billboard Book of Top 40 Hits and Top Pop Albums 1955-2001.
+I have used many sources to compile this information but have to throw a nod to Joel Whitburn’s The Billboard Book of Top 40 Hits and Top Pop Albums 1955-2001.
 Gold and platinum certification information came from Whitburn’s two books as well as RIAA’s web site.
 British chart rankings come from the website, Official Charts.
 Finally, I have also included a list of the artists most prominent compilations, so if anyone wants to get a sample of what the artist is all about before seeking a live recording, you will have a place to go.

 On the fun side, I have also ranked my top 200 live artists from my collection, added honorable mentions, and offered some explanation as to why I placed them where I did.
 In ranking the artists, I have tried to eliminate things that would be out of their control.
 There are a surprising number of live recordings available that were made before 1970.
 Nearly all of them are inferior recordings from a quality standpoint.
 In those days, the recording equipment was inferior, the on stage amplification poor.